nolanlawson/fuite/README.md

 ### `createTests` function

-The `createTests` function takes a Puppeteer [page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
+The `createTests` function takes a Puppeteer [Page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
 This is useful if you want to dynamically determine what tests to run against a page (for instance, which links to click).

 If `createTests` is not defined, then the default tests are `[{}]` (a single test with empty data).